Masterclass in wicked problems for policy entrepreneurs

 Practical information

 The course starts on October 2, 2025 and ends on January 22, 2026 (see dates for the individual modules in the program above).
-The masterclass will be held at INVI's premises: Snaregade 10B, 1208 Kbh K.
+The masterclass will be held at INVI's premises: Snaregade 10B, 1208 Kbh K, except for the last module, which is at Thoravej 29 2400 Kbh N.

 For questions and further information, write to masterclass facilitator Kristine Fisker at kristine@invi.nu.